icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 ### Open Release Data - Object Bucket Details

 Open access release data is hosted on a publicly available Object Storage Bucket.
-This bucket is hosted by the ARGO platform, not Amazon AWS, but it uses the AWS S3 interface and is therefore accessible using any AWS object storage client.
+While not hosted on Amazon AWS, it uses the AWS S3 interface and is therefore accessible using any S3 compatible object storage client.

 The bucket is reachable at: